Reductive group: GL_{n} and SL_{n}

 A fundamental example of a reductive group is the general linear group $\text{GL}_n$ of invertible n × n matrices over a field k, for a natural number n.
-In particular, the multiplicative group G_{m} is the group GL(1), and so its group G_{m}(k) of k-rational points is the group k* of nonzero elements of k under multiplication.
+In particular, the multiplicative group G_{m} is the group GL(1), and so its group G_{m}(k) of k-rational points is the group k^{×} of nonzero elements of k under multiplication.
 Another reductive group is the special linear group SL(n) over a field k, the subgroup of matrices with determinant 1.
 In fact, SL(n) is a simple algebraic group for n at least 2.

 O(n), SO(n), and Sp(n)

 An important simple group is the symplectic group Sp(2n) over a field k, the subgroup of GL(2n) that preserves a nondegenerate alternating bilinear form on the vector space k^{2n}.
 Likewise, the orthogonal group O(q) is the subgroup of the general linear group that preserves a nondegenerate quadratic form q on a vector space over a field k.
 The algebraic group O(q) has two connected components, and its identity component SO(q) is reductive, in fact simple for q of dimension n at least 3.
 (For k of characteristic 2 and n odd, the group scheme O(q) is in fact connected but not smooth over k.
 The simple group SO(q) can always be defined as the maximal smooth connected subgroup of O(q) over k.)
 When k is algebraically closed, any two (nondegenerate) quadratic forms of the same dimension are isomorphic, and so it is reasonable to call this group SO(n).
-For a general field k, different quadratic forms of dimension n can yield non-isomorphic simple groups SO(q) over k, although they all have the same base change to the algebraic closure $\overline k$.
+For a general field k, different quadratic forms of dimension n can yield non-isomorphic simple groups SO(q) over k, although they all have the same base change to the algebraic closure $\bar{k}$.